How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Alignment Between Layers and Weights

 This quantifies the similarity in the gradients of $x_1$ and $x_2$ at layer $l$.
 It depends only on the initial configuration of the network.
 Finally, we define $q^{(t)}_l(x_1, x_2) \in \mathbb{R}$ as:

 Intuitively, pairs of points which influence the network $f(x)$ similarly will be weighted positively and points which have opposite influences on the network will be weighted negatively.
 Note that this weighting produces an input activity correlation $\Sigma^{(t)}_{l,q^{(t)}_l}$ whose only dependence on the targets $y(x)$ is through the integrated-error $\delta^{(t)}(x)$.
 Therefore, $\Sigma^{(t)}_{l,q^{(t)}_l}$ is an \textit{error-weighted} correlation matrix of the data.
 We can then show alignment between input activations and weights in the infinite-width limit: \begin{prop} Assume layers are randomly initialized according to the neural tangent initialization~\cite{jacot2018NTK}.
 Also, assume that the nonlinearity $\sigma(\cdot)$ has bounded first and second derivatives.
 Suppose the network is trained with continuous gradient flow with learning rate $\eta$ on the mean-squared error loss for $T$ time such that $\max_x ||y(x)-f^{(t)}(x)||_2$ is uniformly bounded in $t \in [0, T]$.
-Then, in the sequential limit $\lim_{m_{N-1} \to \infty} \lim_{m_{N-2} \to \infty} ...\lim_{m_{1} \to \infty}$:
+Then, in the simultaneous limit $\lim_{m_{N-1}, m_{N-2}, ... m_1 \to \infty}$:

 \end{prop} \begin{proof} See Appendix~\ref{prop1_proof} for a proof. \end{proof} Proposition~\ref{prop: inf_width_alignment} equates the layerwise input correlation at time $0$ with $m_{l-1} \Delta_l^{(t)}$.
-Conceptually, as layer widths increase, the feedback Jacobian $\nabla_{z_l} f^{(t)}(x)$ and intermediate-layer activations change vanishingly little over the course of training, making the weight correlation proportional to the input correlation.
+Conceptually, as layer widths increase, the feedback Jacobian $\nabla_{z_l} f^{(t)}(x)$ and intermediate-layer activations change vanishingly little over the course of training, making the weight change correlation proportional to the input correlation.
+See Appendix~\ref{prop1_proof} for a discussion of the width dependent factors in the above expression.
 The interpretation of the result hinges on the nature of the pairwise weighting $q_l^{(t)}(x_1, x_2)$.
 As discussed, $q_l^{(t)}(x_1, x_2)$ intuitively captures the similarity in the errors from $x_1$ and $x_2$.
 Thus, Proposition~\ref{prop: inf_width_alignment} can be interpreted as saying that the weight changes of an infinite-width neural network reflect error-weighted correlation statistics of the inputs from corresponding intermediate layers.